aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ## Package
 Please refer to (Electron-tutorial-packaging)[https://www.electronjs.org/docs/latest/tutorial/tutorial-packaging] for packaging details.
-As our sample is using typescript, you would need include the compiled js files while packaging.
-You can config the `package.json` or `forge.config.js` to set it.
+As our sample is using typescript, you will need include the compiled js files while packaging.
+You can config the `package.json` or `forge.config.js` to set the output folder for the compiled files.
 Example `package.json`:
 ```js
 "build": {